Define and Modify Variable Data Types

 In the Bus object field, enter the name of a

-An argument can also inherit its complexity (whether its value is a real or complex number) from the signal that is connected to it.
-To inherit complexity, set the Complexity field on the Data properties dialog to Inherited.
+An argument can also inherit complexity from the signal connected to it.
+To inherit complexity, set the Complexity property to Inherited.

 64-bit double-precision floating point

 32-bit single-precision floating point

 |A half-precision data type occupies 16 bits of memory, but its floating-point representation enables it to handle wider dynamic ranges than integer or fixed-point data types of the same size.
 See The Half-Precision Data Type in Simulink (Fixed-Point Designer).

 32-bit signed integer